List of Monk characters: Charles Kroger

 It is revealed in the season three episode "Mr. Monk and the Election" that Dr. Kroger is married, had a first wife, has children, and is Jewish.
 In the first episode of season five, "Mr. Monk and the Actor", Monk wants to take up the entire week with therapy, but Dr. Kroger says he does not like working on the weekends so he can spend time with family.
-In "Mr. Monk Gets a New Shrink", it is revealed that he has a wife, Madeline, and a rebellious adolescent son, Troy, who denies that he is their child and has been arrested by Randy on more than one previous occasion.
+In "Mr. Monk Gets a New Shrink", it is revealed that he has a wife, Madeline, and a rebellious adolescent son, Troy, who denies that he is their child, has made his father take a DNA test three times, and has been detained by Randy on a previous occasion.
+When Randy asks Troy if he is staying out of trouble, Troy says no.

 In April 2008, Stanley Kamel died of a heart attack during a production hiatus between seasons 6 and 7.
 Rather than recast the role, the writers wrote Dr. Kroger out of the show by having him also die of a heart attack, and cast Héctor Elizondo in the replacement role of Dr. Neven Bell, who is a friend and colleague of Dr. Kroger's, and as such, can sympathize with Monk's feeling of loss.
-The end credits to the first episode aired after Kamel's death, "Mr. Monk Buys a House," begin with a dedication to Kamel's memory.
+The end credits to the first episode aired after Kamel's death, "Mr. Monk Buys a House", begin with a dedication to Kamel's memory.

 Neven Bell

 Dr. Neven Bell (portrayed by Héctor Elizondo) becomes Monk's therapist in the season seven premiere "Mr. Monk Buys a House", replacing Dr. Kroger.

-Though Monk is initially skeptical, Dr. Bell wins his confidence through several small gestures: he begins the appointment at the exact second it is scheduled, supplies Monk with his favorite bottled water, Sierra Springs, wipes during their introductory handshake, and displays a painting in his office which previously belonged to the late Dr. Kroger.
+Though Monk is initially skeptical, Dr. Bell wins his confidence through several small gestures: he begins the appointment at the exact second it is scheduled, supplies Monk with his current favorite bottled water, "Summit Creek," wipes during their introductory handshake, and displays a painting in his office which previously belonged to the late Dr. Kroger.

 Additionally, before the first session, Natalie points out that Dr. Bell's first name is a palindrome as a comfort to Monk.
-Monk points out that it is not a "perfect" palindrome, since the first "N" is capitalized.
+Monk points out that it is not a "perfect" palindrome because the first N is capitalized.
 Dr. Bell also uses his past baseball experiences when talking with Monk in "Mr. Monk Takes the Stand".

-Dr. Bell's character has a more considerably constructed background, in sharp contrast to Dr. Kroger.
-In "Mr. Monk Buys a House", Natalie describes Dr. Bell as a psychiatric genius, and mentions that he has written five books and teaches at Stanford University.
+Dr. Bell's character has a considerably constructed background, in sharp contrast to Dr. Kroger.
+In "Mr. Monk Buys a House", Natalie describes Dr. Bell as a psychiatric genius and mentions that he has written five books and teaches at Stanford University.
 Later, in "Mr. Monk Gets Lotto Fever", when Monk confides how he loathes Natalie for getting more attention than him, Dr. Bell is forced to admit to being a diva after writing an unsuccessful book on body language.
 The episode "Mr. Monk Fights City Hall" reveals that Dr. Bell served on the city council in Tulsa, Oklahoma, but he got bored with the job and started sending his secretary as his proxy.